kostya2709/ComputerVision_course/README.md

 # Fast Hough Transform

 This transform calculates parameteres of a line, on which several points are located.
-In this task, it was used to determine angle of photograph rotation.
+In this task, it was used to determine the angle of a photograph rotation.
+To achieve better quality, some blurring and Sobel operator were used.
+They allow to differentiate lines more easily.

 ![Original](https://github.com/kostya2709/ComputerVision_course/blob/master/examples/FHT/original/1.jpg)
 ![Gradients](https://github.com/kostya2709/ComputerVision_course/blob/master/examples/FHT/transformed/1_grad.jpg)